regadas/go-xstatsd/README.md

 ## go-xstatsd ##

-This is a very simple/samll statstd client that can also allow sending stats in bulk.
+This is a very simple/small statsd client that can also allow sending stats in bulk.

 **Disclaimer**